pascal-eberhard/config-simple-php/README.md

 # Simple Config tools

 A simplest possible configuration handler.
-The do it yourself way.
+The "do it yourself"-way.

 ## The problem